01 of 06

 Favorite Varieties: 'Amish Pie,' 'Baby Bear,' 'Charisma,' 'Lumina,' 'New England Pie,' 'Rouge Vif D'Etampes'Continue to 6 of 6 below.

 06 of 06

 Tips for Growing Gourds

-Most gourds are edible–they just don’t taste very good.
-That doesn’t stop us from growing them for their looks alone.
+Most gourds are edible—they just don’t taste very good.
+That doesn’t stop people from growing them for their looks alone.
 There are autumn colored decorative gourds and some that aren’t quite so pretty on the vine, but easily turn into birdhouses, bowls, and dippers.
-I find it fascinating that dried gourds cost so much to buy, when a $2 packet of seeds will yield dozens.
+Dried gourds cost so much to buy, but a $2 packet of seeds will yield dozens.